 In the 'frequency' section, each year is represented by a dot.
 The dark dots indicate years in which the extreme threshold is exceeded, while light dots are years when the threshold is not exceeded.
-Values correspond to the medians (in bold) and their respective 5-95% range based on the multi-model ensemble from simulations of CMIP6 under different Shared Socio-economic Pathway scenarios.
+Values correspond to the medians (in bold) and their respective 5%-95% range based on the multi-model ensemble from simulations of CMIP6 under different SSP scenarios.
 For consistency, the number of dark dots is based on the rounded-up median.
-In the 'intensity' section, medians and their 5-95% range, also based on the multi-model ensemble from simulations of CMIP6, are displayed as dark and light bars, respectively.
-Changes in the intensity of hot temperature extremes and extreme precipitation are expressed as degree Celsius and percentage.
+In the 'intensity' section, medians and their 5%-95% range, also based on the multi-model ensemble from simulations of CMIP6, are displayed as dark and light bars, respectively.
+Changes in the intensity of hot temperature extremes and extreme precipitations are expressed as degree celsius and percentage.
 As for agricultural and ecological drought, intensity changes are expressed as fractions of standard deviation of annual soil moisture.

-{11.1; 11.3; 11.4; 11.6; 11.9; Figures 11.12, 11.15, 11.6, 11.7, and 11.18}
+{11.1, 11.3, 11.4, 11.6, Figure 11.12, Figure 11.15, Figure 11.6, Figure 11.7, Figure 11.18}

-- B.3 Continued global warming is projected to further intensify the global water cycle, including its variability, global monsoon precipitation and the severity of wet and dry events. {4.3, 4.4, 4.5, 4.6, 8.2, 8.3, 8.4, 8.5, Box 8.2, 11.4, 11.6, 11.9, 12.4, Atlas.3} (Figure SPM.5, Figure SPM.6) - B.3.1 There is strengthened evidence since AR5 that the global water cycle will continue to intensify as global temperatures rise (high confidence), with precipitation and surface water flows projected to become more variable over most land regions within seasons (high confidence) and from year to year (medium confidence).
+B.3 Continued global warming is projected to further intensify the global water cycle, including its variability, global monsoon precipitation and the severity of wet and dry events.

+{4.3, 4.4, 4.5, 4.6, 8.2, 8.3, 8.4, 8.5, Box 8.2, 11.4, 11.6, 11.9, 12.4, Atlas.3} (Figure SPM.5, Figure SPM.6)

+B.3.1 There is strengthened evidence since AR5 that the global water cycle will continue to intensify as global temperatures rise (high confidence), with precipitation and surface water flows projected to become more variable over most land regions within seasons (high confidence) and from year to year (medium confidence).
 The average annual global land precipitation is projected to increase by 0-5% under the very low GHG emissions scenario (SSP1-1.9), 1.5-8% for the intermediate GHG emissions scenario (SSP2-4.5) and 1-13% under the very high GHG emissions scenario (SSP5-8.5) by 2081-2100 relative to 1995-2014 (likely ranges).
 Precipitation is projected to increase over high latitudes, the equatorial Pacific and parts of the monsoon regions, but decrease over parts of the subtropics and limited areas in the tropics in SSP2-4.5, SSP3-7.0 and SSP5-8.5 (very likely).
 The portion of the global land experiencing detectable increases or decreases in seasonal mean precipitation is projected to increase (medium confidence).
 There is high confidence in an earlier onset of spring snowmelt, with higher peak flows at the expense of summer flows in snow-dominated regions globally.

-{4.3, 4.5, 4.6, 8.2, 8.4, Atlas.3, TS.2.6, TS.4.3, Box TS.6} (Figure SPM.5)
+{4.3, 4.5, 4.6, 8.2, 8.4, Atlas.3, TS.2.6, Box TS.6, TS.4.3} (Figure SPM.5)